Jon-Bright/ledctl/README.md

 ## Disclaimer

 I am not associated in any way with NBC, David Hasselhoff or the creators of Knight Rider.
+Especially David Hasselhoff.

 ## Author